akarsh911/FinLearn-Web/README.txt

 READ ME:
+To Run this project you need to host this site on a Apache Server and configure database_connect.php flie.
 INTRODUCTION:
 Finlearn helps inculcate the knowledge of day to day trading in new world's teens.With the use of real-time trading data and preparing them for future financial